pothi/eleventy-css-starter/README.md

 # Eleventy CSS Workflow

 [Eleventy](https://www.11ty.io/) doesn't come with asset management on its own.
 It's actually a good thing so that we can use whatever fits our usecase.
-So, here I used postcss to process [Tailwind CSS](https://tailwindcss.com/).
-You may replace Tailwind with your favorite CSS framework or just remove Tailwind.
+For example, if you'd like to use Tailwind, please checkout [tailwind branch](https://github.com/pothi/eleventy-css-starter/tree/tailwind).

 This is not an original idea.
 It's copied from https://github.com/jevets/crittercomics.
 So, the full credit goes to [Steve Jamesson](https://github.com/jevets).